drand/drand/DEVELOPMENT.md

 - Check that all code still compiles using `make build_all`.
 - Test operations still work using the `test/local.sh` script.
 You can terminate it using the CTRL+C/SIGINT and will clean all spawned processes.

+### Testing with Docker Compose

+To test changes using Docker Compose, navigate to [Docker Readme](test/docker/README.md) and follow the steps described there.

 ## Open issues

 This is a list of a few known issues with the current codebase: